Woman Reads Fine Print, Wins $10,000 In Hidden Contest

 “If you’ve read this far, then you are one of the very few…customers to review all of their policy documentation,” the text read.
 The papers then provided an email address, indicating that the first person to reply could claim the $10,000 cash prize.

-Squaremouth, the company responsible for the peculiar contest, explained their rationale on their website after Andrews successfully claimed her prize.
+Squaremouth, the company responsible for the peculiar contest, explained its rationale on their website after Andrews successfully claimed her prize.

 “We understand most customers don’t actually read contracts or documentation when buying something, but we know the importance of doing so,” they wrote.

 “We created the top-secret Pays to Read campaign in an effort to highlight the importance of reading policy documentation from start to finish.”

 In addition to the $10,000 awarded to Andrews, the company also donated $10,000 to a children’s literacy program and another $10,000 to high schools as part of Sqauremouth’s “Pays to Read” campaign.